Ace1928/eidos-brain/knowledge/README.md

 - `eidos_logbook.md` – chronological record of each development cycle.
 - `recursive_patterns.md` – catalog of recurring design techniques used throughout the project.
 - `templates.md` – reusable code and documentation templates that ensure consistent style.
+- `templates.md` also includes a workflow template for the CI pipeline.
 - `glossary_reference.md` – generated glossary of important classes, functions, and constants.
 - `emergent_insights.md` – distilled lessons and observations from recursive experimentation.
 - `TODO.md` – prioritized list of upcoming work across all domains.